 Taste: Sublime depth to the barley which is at its juiciest and glows as the cocoa notes bring out the best of the light smoke.

 Finish: A bitter-sweet finale with the phenols swirling around and spices a-buzzing.
 No signs of tiredness at all as the barley still plays a big part while the oak offers both cocoa and a proud skeleton on which all else hangs.

 Balance: Just adore that chocolate and light peat mix.

 - JIM MURRAY’S WHISKY BIBLE 2020

-The region is relatively small, yet the distilleries produce very different whiskies from one another, Springbank is robust and heavily smoky whereas Glen Scotia now produces typically light and grassy whiskies.
+The region is relatively small, yet the distilleries produce very different whiskeys from one another, Springbank is robust and heavily smoky whereas Glen Scotia now produces typically light and grassy whiskeys.